galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/GalaxyAdmins/index.md

 [GalaxyAdmins](/src/Community/GalaxyAdmins/index.md) is a group of people that are responsible for administering large Galaxy instances.
 We [meet online every other month](/src/Community/GalaxyAdmins/Meetups/index.md) and at events like [GCC2015](http://gcc2015.tsl.ac.uk/), where a lot of us happen to be.

 GCC2015 will be the third in=person GalaxyAdmins meetup.
-The GalaxyAdmins !BoFs at [GCC2013](/src/Events/GCC2013/BoF/GalaxyAdmins/index.md) and [GCC2014](/src/Events/GCC2014/BoFs/GalaxyAdmins/index.md) were very well attended and resulted in several actions items, many of which have now been implemented.
+The GalaxyAdmins BoFs at [GCC2013](/src/Events/GCC2013/BoF/GalaxyAdmins/index.md) and [GCC2014](/src/Events/GCC2014/BoFs/GalaxyAdmins/index.md) were very well attended and resulted in several actions items, many of which have now been implemented.

 This meetup will discuss last year's action items, plans for the coming year, GalaxyAdmins leadership, and whatever else participants want to talk about.